a collection of shitty poems and feverish thoughts

 meet me at the end times

-i think i can hear the laughter from the other room.
+i think i will hear the laughter from the other room.

 good night.